-The Royal Horticultural Society of the UK recommends using a volatile compound that mimics the odor of the host plant (a karimone) to lure the flying beetles.
+The Royal Horticultural Society of the UK recommends using a volatile compound that mimics the odor of the host plant (aka a karimone) to lure the flying beetles.

 The smell will draw both male and female raspberry beetles into a water trap – an effective way of eliminating them.

-Set the traps 4-6 weeks before the first flowers appear.
+Set the traps out 4-6 weeks before the first flowers appear on your plants.

-However, if you are trapping more than 5-10 beetles per week before the flowers appear, you should also consider using an insecticide.
+However, if you find that you are trapping more than 5-10 beetles per week before the flowers appear, a significant number, you should also consider using an insecticide.

-You have several options for organic insecticides to spray when the flower buds are visible and again before the flowers open.
+If you prefer to use an organic insecticide, you have several options.
+These can be sprayed when the flower buds are first visible, and again before the flowers open.

-This will limit the populations of the adult beetles and therefore reduce the amount of larvae that will end up in your fruit.
+This will limit the populations of adult beetles, and therefore reduce the amount of larvae that will end up in your fruit.

 You should avoid spraying when your plants are blooming, so you won’t kill bees or other pollinating insects.
 This is true for both organic sprays and synthetic insecticides.